JulieMarieOwen/Windows-Login-Troubleshooting/README.md

 The user reset their password and cannot remember what it is.
-I logged into the admin account and went to control panel > User Accounts > User Accounts > Manage Another Account Chose the Learner01 account, chose Change Password and reset the password to the default “perscholas”
+I logged into the admin account and went to control panel > User Accounts > User Accounts > Manage Another Account and chose the Learner01 account, chose Change Password and reset the password to the default “perscholas”

 <h2>Resolution</h2>